confluentinc/librdkafka/INTRODUCTION.md

 #### Broker requirement

 A share consumer requires a broker with **share groups enabled**.
-Share groups are generally available in **Apache Kafka 4.2.0** (early access in 4.0.0, preview in 4.1.0).
+Share groups are available since **Apache Kafka 4.2.0**.
 Partition assignment is entirely broker-driven (via the share group heartbeat); there is no client-side rebalance callback or `assign()` step.

 #### Lifecycle